la2050/archive/_projects/2016/you-cant-get-ahead-if-you-cant-get-around-stories-research-on-howweroll.md

   Screening event at Impact Hub LA.

   All accompanied by communications & advocacy campaign.
-project_image_2: 8642914065741-team90.jpg
-empty_column_1: ''
 organization_name: Investing in Place
 organization_website: www.investinginplace.org
-organization_name_2: Investing in Place
-organization_activity: >-
-  We empower people of all ages and abilities to help advocate for safe and livable communities through better transportation policy and funding decisions.
-ein: Community Partners

 ---